-Section 8.6.
+Section 9.6.
 Term Limits.

-A member of a USA Judo Committee or Task Force shall be permitted to serve up to four (4) two (2) year terms, after which he or she is ineligible for service on such Committee or Task Force for a period of two (2) years.
-After the two (2) year gap, the individual shall be eligible for reappointment to the Committee or Task Force.
+A member of a USA Judo Committee or Task Force shall be permitted to serve up to two (2) four (4) year terms, after which he or she is ineligible for service on such Committee or Task Force for a period of two (2) years.
+After the two (2) year gap, the individual shall be eligible for reappointment to the Committee or task force.

-Section 8.7.
+Section 9.7.
 Committee Member Attendance.

-Committee and task force members are expected to attend in person all regularly scheduled committee and task force meetings of which they are a member.
+Committee and task force members are expected to attend all regularly scheduled committee and task force meetings of which they are a member.

-Each committee or task force member must attend a minimum of at least one
+Each committee or task force member should attend a minimum of at least one

 half (1/2) of the committee or task force meetings of which they are a member during any twelve (12) month period.